The Cook County Department of Environment and Sustainability works to improve the quality of the environment for all residents of Cook County.

 Sustainability in Cook County

-Have you seen Cook County’s sustainability website?
+Have you seen Cook County’s sustainability webpage?

 At Cook County we want to lead by example.
 At the site you’ll find information about County projects to lower our environmental footprint and our costs.